API Testing Under Continuous Integration and Continuous Delivery

 Understanding APIs and Microservices

-The idea that APIs and Microservices are one and the same is a misconception.
+The idea that APIs and Microservices are the same is a misconception.
 You can make a perfectly viable API without ever implementing a microservice and vice versa.
 The sections that follow provide a fundamental explanation of APIs and microservices.
 We’ll use the concepts described therein later on when describing how to do load and performance testing upon each, separately and together.

 Representing an Application as a Service using an API

-Figure 1: An example Blog application utilizes the resources article, photo, subscriber and comment, as expressed in ERD notation.
+Figure 1: An example blog application utilizes the resources article, photo, subscriber and comment, as expressed in ERD notation.

 This is a “monolithic” approach because the application is done in one large piece.
 Re-using parts of the application, testing parts of it in isolation, or deploying a single small change, will be challenging to impossible.
 Making the same functional change to both applications requires changes and re-testing in two codebases.
 Abstracting out the essential application features into an API that is used by both web and native mobile clients makes implementing change easier.
 Only one codebase needs to be updated.
-The user interface changes may need to happen in two places, but he code that represents the essential services of the Blog Editing application resides in a single place.
+The user interface changes may need to happen in two places, but the code that represents the essential services of the Blog Editing application resides in a single place.

 But there is a problem.
 Most commercial grade APIs will have hundreds, if not thousands, maybe millions of clients making calls to the URLs that make up the API.
-When demand gets high, the servers can get overtaxed and performance will degrade.
+When demand gets high, the servers can get overtaxed, and performance will degrade.
 To address this risk, a load balancer is placed in front of many identical instances of the API server.
 The load balancer sends requests to the servers according to available capacity.
-If one server is operating at maximum threshold, the request is sent to another server.
+If one server is operating at the maximum threshold, the request is sent to another server.
 Some system designers will go so far as to automatically provision additional servers and wire them into the load balancer should all available servers be operating at maximum load.